Francis Horner: Political career: 1806–1817

-Horner was MP for St. Ives in 1806, Wendover in 1807, and St. Mawes in 1812 (in the patronage of the Marquis of Buckingham).
+Horner was MP for St. Ives in 1806, Wendover in 1807, and St. Mawes in 1812 (in the patronage of the Marquess of Buckingham).

 He translated Leonhard Euler's Elements of Algebra in 1797 and revised Henry Bennet's Short Account of a late Short Administration for publication in 1807.

 Horner was offered a Treasury secretaryship in 1811 when Lord Grenville was attempting to form a ministry, which he refused as he would not accept office until he was wealthy enough to survive out of office.
 A believer in political economy, he criticised the Corn Laws and slavery in 1813–15.
 On 20 March 1815 the City of London voted thanks to him for his critique of protectionism.

 On 1 February 1810 he moved for a committee on inquiry into the high price of bullion.
 He subsequently was appointed chairman of the Bullion Committee, where he "extended and confirmed his fame as a political economist by his share in the famous Bullion Report".
 The committee produced its report on 8 June (but not published until August).
 On 20 February 1811 Horner advocated the repeal of restrictions on cash payments and on 6 May put forward sixteen resolutions in favour but they were countered on 26 June by government counter-resolutions.
 Horner believed the two-party system hindered the rational debate of sensible policy solutions which prevented ideas being debated on their merits.

 In 1808 he supported the Spanish uprising against Napoleon, writing in July 1808:

 Spain!
 Spain!
-I am in a fever till I hear more about Dupont and the passes of the Sierra Morena...the event (either way) will perhaps be the most decisive test of the genius and effects of the French Revolution.
+I am in a fever till I hear more about Dupont and the passes of the Sierra Morena ... the event (either way) will perhaps be the most decisive test of the genius and effects of the French Revolution.
 The one result would revive our original persuasion, in its first ardour, that the people are not to subdued by foreign troops, unless the love of their country is lost in a contempt of their government.
 The other would sink me in final despair of ever living to see prosperity or liberty again in any part of Europe.